 ‘Ain’t nufin but a fing Kaptain!’ he replied waving his tricorn hat again at the screaming and cursing crowd.
 ‘Dey jost ’ate a sucksessful biznizman like meself!’

 Meanwhile, back in the arena, the firewarrior seemed to stumble, and dropped to one knee.
 The Orky crowd started yelling, ‘Kill da Bluie!
 Kill’em!
 Kill’em!’

-Snik the Knife saw his chance and rushed forward, when the firewarrior threw his knife underhanded from the hip.
-The knife penetrated Snik’s throat and he desperately grabbed at the blade; but green blood shot out from around his fingers, and gurgling horribly, he expired.
+Snik the Knife saw his chance and rushed forward, when the firewarrior threw his blade underhanded from the hip.
+The knife penetrated Snik’s throat, and he desperately grabbed at the blade; but green blood shot out from around his fingers and gurgling horribly, he expired.
 The firewarrior stepped forward, and taking the dead Grot by the ears, promptly decapitated him.
 The crowd went wild.

 ‘Oh, m-my that was quick?!’ exclaimed Hildiwara.

 ‘Ow moch did ya put on da Bluie Slump?’ asked Wartrakk leaning over to his favourite Grot.

 ‘Well, itz been pretty borin’ up till now.
 Seen’ as the Bluie wot killed da first Grot by kickin’ him in da ’ead.
 Den he killed da second Grot by kickin’ him in the belly, and den kickin’ him in da ’ead.
 Soz, Ayez been ’edgin’ the bets so to speak.
 So put’ fifty teef on da Bluie, and fifty teef on whateva Grot dey send in,’ said Slump adjusting his yellow bandanna.
 Slump was not only well thought of by his Kaptain, he was well-off too.
 He sported three gold rings in each ear, a gold ring in his nose, and numerous gold chains around his neck.